 5 things to know about the ‘escape proof’ supermax prison

-El Chapo is widely expected to be serving out the rest of his days in the “Alcatraz of the Rockies”
+El Chapo will be serving out the rest of his days in the “Alcatraz of the Rockies”

 By C1 Staff

-After being found guilty on all counts in an international drug distribution case, notorious drug lord Joaquin “El Chapo” Guzman is widely expected to be serving out the rest of his days in the United States’ only federal “supermax” prison, ADX-Florence or “administrative maximum” prison in Florence, Colorado.
+After being found guilty on all counts in an international drug distribution case, notorious drug lord Joaquin “El Chapo” Guzman will be serving out the rest of his days in the United States’ only federal “supermax” prison, ADX-Florence or “administrative maximum” prison in Florence, Colorado.

 Here are five things to know about ADX, which is considered the toughest prison in the country.

 Supermax prisons are the highest-level security prisons, designed to hold inmates that pose extreme security threats.
 Inmates have little to no time outside of their cells, very few activities and very little contact with other humans.
 Alcatraz is considered to be an early example of what would become the supermax model.

 2. ADX has a reputation for being “escape proof”

 El Chapo has escaped prison twice while being held by Mexican authorities – in 2015 and 2001.
 But ADX is different.